Prosper II

 Trial design

 PROSPER II (PROductivity Study of Presbyopia Elimination in Rural-dwellers) is a randomised controlled trial that will evaluate whether providing glasses to textile workers in India will lead to an increase in workplace productivity.
-500 consenting adults age 30 years or older with uncorrected presbyopia will be randomly assigned to either an intervention group or control group.
+500 consenting adults (predominantly women) aged 30 years or older with uncorrected presbyopia will be randomly assigned to either an intervention group or control group.
 People in the intervention group will receive reading glasses at the beginning of the trial, and people in the control group will receive free glasses at the end of the trial if they need them.

 Outcomes